virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 ```
 @@!

-Mode details about Markdown implementation can be find in CommonMark specification - [CommonMark](http://spec.commonmark.org/).
+More details about Markdown implementation can be found in CommonMark specification - [CommonMark](http://spec.commonmark.org/).

 <br>
 <h2>What's next?</h2>